jwiegley/johnwiegley/drafts/drafts.md

+# Text

+Yes, it’s a constant challenge to me, to appreciate the merits of this world in its role of hollowing us out and refining us, sharpening our vision and purifying our heart, to such a degree that when the Divine finally appears before us, we respond with the love of our entire being.
+Darkness makes the eye keener.

+# Text

+It really depends on the "I" in that sentence.
+A shadow cannot meet the Sun.
+This "I" is the true separation, the reason you cannot see that He is nearer to you than your life's vein.
+The wave lifts up, gazing at the sky for a moment, and asks: how ever could I meet the Ocean?

+# Poem

+Deep and dark,
+Pupil of the eye,
+your sight obscured
+by hatred's sty.

+They call them blind
+who cannot see:
+a cataract of white
+that must recede.

 # Why Zen Masters always trying to tell wise things when they are not?

 As a thought experiment, imagine all your life you were perfectly blind and